PayThePizzo/Data-Structures-and-Algorithms/10 - NP/0 - INTRO PROBLEMS.md

-# NP-Complete Problems
-We will focus here on the **complexity of the PROBLEMS**, not the algorithms.

 ### Intro
 Almost all the algorithms we have studied thus far have been polynomial-time algorithms: on inputs of size n, their worst-case